Juniper Journal

 But that's not all.
 If you've been on a diet, chances are your ghrelin levels increase, making you feel hungrier [2], and that can make sticking to your healthy eating plan even harder.

-That's why it's important to find a way to get your ghrelin levels, and appetite, back into your control.
+That's why it's important to find a way to get your ghrelin levels and appetite back under control.

 What is an appetite suppressant?

-Appetite suppressants are typically thought of as a type of medication that aids weight loss.
-They work to suppress appetite, curb hunger, and leave you feeling fuller for longer, making it much easier to consume fewer calories.
+Appetite suppressants are a tool that aids weight loss.
+They work to suppress appetite, curb hunger, and leave you feeling fuller for longer, making it much easier to consume fewer calories, which in turn can result in weight loss.

-But it's also possible to reduce appetite through diet and lifestyle choices.
+An appetite suppressant can come in the form of a supplement, but it can also be impacted through diet and lifestyle choices.
 Finding the reason behind your increased hunger is the best place to start when looking for effective appetite-suppressant methods.

-If you're looking to reduce your body weight with appetite suppressants, it might be helpful to know that, while medication can be an effective way to go, food choices can also help reduce those food cravings and food intake.
+If you're looking to reduce your body weight with appetite suppressants, it might be helpful to know that food choices can assist in reducing those cravings and food intake.

 Let's look at some natural ways to bust sugar cravings, boost metabolism, and lose weight.